NYS: Exceptions to Reporting Requirements

 Such legal objections may be resolved in favor of health care providers if this is the sole basis for the dispute, and the information is deemed by the Board to be present, clearly implied, or not critical to the administration of the claim at the time of the clinic visit.

-Bottom line: while New York providers should always include the three elements discussed here where applicable in the narrative medical report, failure to do so is not by itself a valid reason for denial of payment.
+Bottom line: while New York providers should always include the three elements discussed here where applicable, failure to do so is not in itself a valid reason for denial of payment.

-For questions about e-billing for New York workers’ comp, contact us at hello@daisybill.com.
+For questions about e-billing for New York workers’ comp, use the pink chat icon in the bottom right of this screen, or contact us at info@daisybill.com.

 Switching to e-billing? daisyBill is on top of NY requirements, and our software is updated to the minute with the latest changes to state fee schedules.
 Request a demonstration below.